 Ph.D.
 (University of Calcutta), Dean (Placement, Corporate & Alumni Relations) and Professor - Marketing

 Dr. Mohua Banerjee completed her M.Com in Accountancy and Ph.D. in Commerce – Marketing from University of Calcutta.
-She has over twelve years of teaching experience and teaches courses on Marketing Management, Retail Marketing, Sales & Distribution and Marketing Communication in India.
+She has over fifteen years of teaching experience and teaches courses on Marketing Management, Retail Marketing, Sales & Distribution and Marketing Communication in India.
 As a Visiting Professor in foreign Universities like University of Bordeaux, University of Tours and Celsa-Sorbonne University in France, she has taught courses on the Indian Perspectives of Digital Marketing, Consumer Behaviour, International Retailing and Supply Chain Management. in their Masters Programmes.
 She has been invited as a Guest Speaker in The Retail Institute of Leeds Business School, UK, and at the University of Dauphine, France.
 She is also a Visiting Professor in Retail Marketing in the M.Com Department of St. Xavier's College.

 Dr. Mohua has consulted in the telecom sector and has conducted practice-oriented retail research with Oxford Institute of Retail Management, Saïd Business School, University of Oxford.
 She had been actively involved in Retail Management curriculum development for National Skill Development Mission, NITTTR, Ministry of HRD.
 Her publications include research articles and cases in international journals and publishing houses.

 Journal / Case study